 Philadelphia City Center

-Philadelphia’s City Center is having a blend of old and new.
+Philadelphia’s City Center has a blend of old and new.
 The main attractions of this area are the Gothic Tower, The Arts Museum, China Town, and other architectural wonders.
-To the west of city center lies Independence Historic National Park.
+To the west of the city center lies Independence Historical National Park.

 Philadelphia City Hall

-Philadelphia is the birthplace of America and so it has one of the largest Municipal buildings of the USA, even bigger than the U.S. Capitol Building.
+Philadelphia is America’s birthplace, so it has one of the most significant municipal buildings in the USA, even bigger than the U.S. Capitol Building.
 Located in the main City-center area.

 Gothic Styled Arch Street Methodist Church

 Located in City-center with a facade of white Italian marble was built in 1869-70.
-This is built in the Gothic Revival style.
+This is created in the Gothic Revival style.